julita-w-chylinska/Library-Management-System-SQL/README.md

-# Library Management System using SQL Project --P2
+# Library Management System (SQL)

 ## Project Overview

-**Project Title**: Library Management System
-**Level**: Intermediate
+**Level**: Pre-intermediate
-**Database**: `library_db`

 This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+It includes creating database with DDL queries, establishing relationships between tables, inserting first records into tables, performing another CRUD operations and executing more advanced SQL queries like CTE.
+The goal is to showcase skills in database design, manipulation and querying.

 ![Library_project](https://github.com/najirh/Library-System-Management---P2/blob/main/library.jpg)